ThomasDaheim/GPXEditor/README.md

 ## Notes

+* Note on JavaFX25: Performance improvements have been added.
+Slope Chart now doesn't slow down the loading of gpx too much.
-* Note on JavaFX20+: I have made GPXEditor run successfully with all JavaFX Version up to 23.
+* Note on JavaFX20+: I have made GPXEditor run successfully with all Java/JavaFX Version up to 25.
 * Note on JavaFX19: The bug from JavaFX17 seems to be fixed.
 Also, significant performance improvements have been added.
 * Note on JavaFX17: In JavaFX17 a bug was introduced (see https://stackoverflow.com/a/70300669) that leads to "hanging" of leaflet map after some mouse movements; works as Java 17 with JavaFX 15
 * Note on JavaFX14: Due to bug fixes in JavaFX 14 the speed of the application has increased without any doing from my end :-)